Leadership – FOSA

 Kyle Glaeser, Underline

 Kyle Glaeser is the Director of Emerging Networks at Underline.
 He started his career as a network design engineer working on projects for Google Fiber, AT&T, Verizon, and FTTH builds around the world.
-Using his background in GIS, Kyle created scripts and models to drive efficiencies into network designs, shaving millions of dollars off large builds.
-He began implementing GIS based innovations into the design, construction, and financing of large FTTH builds.
-After seeing a number of projects explode past their projected budgets, he created a program to use LiDAR collection data and autodesign tools to accurately analyze a market’s cost before construction.
-Through this work, Kyle took an interest in information infrastructure as the basis of smart city technologies, developing network architectures that are custom tailored to communities infrastructure needs.
-Upon learning about the emerging open access market and software defined networking, he became passionate about developing specific network use cases and architectures that would propel the open access model forward as the network of the future.
+To make FTTH builds more efficient he implemented GIS based innovations into the design, construction, and financing of large FTTH builds.
+He created programs to use LiDAR collection data and autodesign tools to accurately analyze a market’s cost before construction.
+Through this work, Kyle took an interest in information infrastructure as the basis of smart city technologies, developing network architectures that are custom tailored to communities’ infrastructure needs.
+The last five years he has been focused on creating technology and fiber architectures that will allow for new revenue streams in smart city applications, such as fiber optic sensing.

 JJ Williams, Luna Innovations